Main article: Africa

 XVIII century: The absence of a single state and the enmity of ethnic groups

-Until the 19th century, there was no single state entity in the modern territory of Sudan.
-Arab confederations lived in the northeast, which are close in culture and customs to Egyptian "relatives."
+Until the 19th century, there was no single state in the modern territory of Sudan. formations Arab confederations lived in the northeast, which are close in culture and customs to Egyptian "relatives."
 In the southwest in the Darfur region and in the east of the modern Children , Arab tribes of Rizeigat pastoralists dominated.
 Also in the south and west of the country lived Negroid tribes, which have been at enmity with their neighbors throughout history.

 200 g BC.